There’s no sure-fire, scientific way of proving a person’s claimed age.

 The search for a single, objective and reliable method has led to controversy over the use of dental x-rays.

-Some local authorities, experts (and one ill-informed MP) have been pushing to use them, while the British Dental Association has deplored the practice as ‘inaccurate’ and ‘unethical’ given that the procedure are not medically required.
+Some local authorities, experts (and one ill-informed MP) have been pushing to use them, while the British Dental Association has deplored the practice as ‘inaccurate’ and ‘unethical’ given that the procedure is not medically required.
 Even the Home Office has expressed doubts.

 Recently, Judges in the Court of Appeal have come to a different conclusion.
 They have ordered certain children refusing to undergo unnecessary dental x-rays to have them done or else have their claims struck out or stayed.
 Such orders were described by the Upper Tribunal (Immigration and Asylum Chamber) as ‘draconian‘.